 This guide explains how underpin protection works in the L G P S after the changes made because of the McCloud case.
 The changes took effect from 1 October 2023.

-The guide is being released in stages due to the breadth and complexity of the McCloud remedy project. sections 6 and 7 are not included in the first release – these cover ‘other types of calculations’ and ‘revisiting past calculations’.
+The guide was released in two stages due to the breadth and complexity of the McCloud remedy project.
+Version 1.0 was released in November 2023, which included sections 1 to 5.
+Version 2.0 was released in October 2024, which included sections 6 and 7.

 This guide does not address teacher excess service cases.
 Further legislation is required to implement the McCloud remedy for these members.